 The Allstate Corp. said it has agreed to sell its New York life insurance and annuity operation to Wilton Re for $220 million.

 The selling of Allstate Life Insurance Company of New York (ALNY), along with the previously announced agreement to sell Allstate Life Insurance Co.
-(ALIC) and investment affiliates of Blackstone for $2.8 billion, will complete Allstate’s exit from the life and annuity businesses.
+(ALIC) to investment affiliates of Blackstone for $2.8 billion, will complete Allstate’s exit from the life and annuity businesses.

 The combined divestitures of ALIC and ALNY will result in an estimated net loss of $4 billion, which will be recorded in the first quarter of 2021 and generate approximately $1.7 billion of deployable capital, according to the announcement.